 This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 I leaned forward in my seat to get closer to the vent and glared up at the ever-present sun above me.
-It was a sticky one hundred and twenty degrees outside.
-The air was so humid it made me feel like I was breathing in water.
-I had been sweating even before I’d begun my morning run.
+It was a sticky one hundred and twenty degrees outside with ninety-five percent humidity.
+I was not looking forward to getting out of the car.

-The light finally turned green and I hit the gas pedal.
+The stoplight finally turned green and I hit the gas pedal.
 The engine of my truck roared as it accelerated, making heads turn my way.
 I eased into the school parking lot and purposefully parked as far away from the campus as possible.
-I slung my backpack strap over my shoulder and climbed out of my truck.
+Slinging my backpack over my shoulder, I climbed out of the truck.
 I was used to the staring by now; I can’t believe it used to make me nervous before.

 Three years ago, I unwillingly moved here from Connecticut.
 I was the new, rich white kid from the city whose dad sold houses and modeled for a living.
 Everyone knew who I was when Mr. Royland started appearing on billboards across the freeway.
 That had bothered me.
 All I wanted back then was to be invisible.